pinshuai/pyflotran-bitbucket/documentation/intro.rst

 ``from pdata import*``

-Before doing this, one needs to ensure that pyflotran directory is in the PYTHONPATH.
+..
+Before doing this, one needs to ensure that PyFLOTRAN directory is in the PYTHONPATH.
 This can be done by configuring cshrc or bashrc files.
 Alternatively, one can add the PyFLOTRAN path using sys.path.append() in their driver script.

 About this  manual
 ------------------